 Nikolai Andrushchevko, 2017

-Take your time, Bubba: be it for the next forty years or the last five thousand, your results always wind up the same.
+Take your time, Bubba.
+Be it for the next forty years or the last five thousand, your results always wind up the same.
 Weapon mentality prevails over you and your progressive hopes because you haven’t stepped forward to champion the cause of peace, despite all your fine talk.

 Reactionaries won’t touch this topic because it betrays the primary motivator for themselves and others: fear.
-Trendy progressives, equally fear-struck, dismiss this topic as already talked to death and thus neatly support the reactionaries, despite all their fine talk to the contrary.
+Trendy progressives, equally fear-struck, dismiss this topic as already talked to death and thus neatly support the reactionaries, their fine talk to the contrary.